 A panel of experts from the marching music arts community will support SoundSport teams by means of insightful, educational commentary.
 Feedback from the adjudication panel will inform SoundSport teams’ ongoing development as a marching music ensemble.

-Beginning in 2018, SoundSport teams will also receive numerical scores from adjudicators.
-This change is designed to give teams better insight in to their success in meeting specified adjudication criteria.
+In addition, SoundSport teams also receive numerical scores to give teams insight into their success in meeting the specified adjudication criteria.
 Each caption will award teams a total score out of 100 possible points.
 The total score for each performing team will be calculated by adding the full value of all captions and dividing by three, rounding the final score to the nearest hundredth (0.01) point.

 It should be understood that a team’s scores will vary from contest to contest.
 Performance variations primarily shape your score, but impact is also made with the dynamics of the contest.
 The number of contestants and the overall level of achievement of all contestants will impact scoring within each caption criteria.
 SoundSport teams can expect to receive evaluation of that day’s performance with no weight given to past scoring.